Mapping migration

 See our solution!

-# Set up the ecoregions level III boundary URL
+# Set up the ecoregion boundary URL

 ecoregions_url = (

-# Set up a path to save the dataon your machine
+# Set up a path to save the data on your machine

-ecoregions_path = os.path.join(data_dir, 'NA_CEC_Eco_Level3.zip')
+ecoregions_dir = os.path.join(data_dir, 'wwf_ecoregions')

 if not os.path.exists(ecoregions_path):